-The following discussion of the operating results, corporate activities and financial condition of EMC Metals Corp. (hereinafter referred to as "EMC", or the "Company") and its subsidiaries provides an analysis of the operating and financial results for the three and nine month periods ended September 30, 2011, and should be read in conjunction with our unaudited interim consolidated financial statements for the nine month period ended September 30, 2011, and with the Company's audited consolidated financial statements and the notes thereto for the year ended December 31, 2010. (the "Annual Statements").
+The following discussion of the operating results, corporate activities and financial condition of EMC Metals Corp. (hereinafter referred to as "EMC", or the "Company") and its subsidiaries provides an analysis of the operating and financial results between December 31, 2011 and March 31, 2012 and a comparison of the material changes in our results of operations and financial condition between the three-month period ended March 31, 2011 and the three-month period ended March 31, 2012.
+This discussion should be read in conjunction with Management's Discussion and Analysis of Financial Condition and Results of Operations included in our Annual Report on Form 10-K for the year ended December 31, 2011.

-The interim statements have been prepared in accordance with US Generally Accepted Accounting Principles ("US GAAP") due to the Company becoming a reporting issuer in accordance with U.S. Securities and Exchange Commission ("SEC") regulations.
+The interim statements have been prepared in accordance with US Generally Accepted Accounting Principles ("US GAAP") as the Company is a reporting issuer in accordance with U.S. Securities and Exchange Commission ("SEC") regulations.
 The 2010 Annual Statements have been restated in accordance with US GAAP and have been filed on SEDAR.
 The reporting currency is the Canadian Dollar.
 The Company became a reporting issuer in July 2011.

-The information contained within this report is current as of November 8, 2011 unless otherwise noted.
+The information contained within this report is current as of May 8, 2012 unless otherwise noted.
 Additional information relevant to the Company's activities can be found on SEDAR at www.sedar.com.